 This year we are focusing on Social Personal Health Education (SPHE)/well being – developing a healthy school.
 We continue our work on Data in Numeracy and Assessment in Literacy.

 Close collaboration exists with the relevant Health Service Executive Professionals including Speech Therapist, Occupational Therapists, Children’s Disability Network Team, Pediatricians, Dentist, Dietitian and the Autism team.

 St. Cecilia’s prides itself on a highly qualified and motivated staff.
 The teachers are very committed and experienced in Special Education and many have undertaken further additional training in this area.
 Experienced Special Needs Assistants play an integral role in the high standard of care and learning provided to our students.
 All staff receive training in manual handling and positive behaviour interventions.
 Updating of skills and provision of training is a priority of the Board of Management.

 - Administrative Principal

-- Minimum 2 Special Needs Assistants per Class
+- Minimum 2 Special Needs Assistants (SNAs) per class

-All classrooms are well resourced and equipped with networked computers, ipads and printers.
-A large assembly hall and dining room enhance the facilities.
-We have an interactive whiteboard in our library/meeting room.
+All classrooms are well resourced and equipped with networked computers, interactive panels and iPad’s.
+A large assembly hall, soft play space, sensory room, wet room and library enhance the facilities.

 Activities which the students enjoy include: